 Confidence is internal and depends on your belief in your own abilities.

-The truth is that confidence levels can go up and down.
+The truth is that confidence levels fluctuate up and down.

 It’s very rare for someone to be truly confident every hour of every day, in every situation, and facing every event.

-Self-esteem changes and fluctuates over time.
 People tend to be more confident about things that are familiar to them.
 It’s normal to feel a little less assured when facing a brand new situation.
-According to experts, this is normal and not something to be concerned about.
+According to experts, this is to be expected and not something to be concerned about.

 You may have fears that cripple your confidence on occasion.
 The key is to work through them and keep going.
 Feelings of uncertainty and insecurity will happen.
 But facing these challenges and experiences will help build your overall sense of confidence and competence.